-Foyle Young Poets award celebrates huge rise in number of poems entered as winners announced
+Foyle Young Poets celebrate huge rise in number of poems entered as winners announced

 The Poetry Society has announced today the top 15 winners and 85 commended poets of the Foyle Young Poets of the Year Award 2020 at a virtual prize-giving ceremony.